kpocza/MachineMeter/README.md

 To prepare the required python packages run preparepkg.sh, while the database can be initialized with the preparedb.py.

-Gunicorn.service should be installed as a systemd service in production (app.py should be run for development).
+measureserver-gunicorn.service should be installed as a systemd service in production (app.py should be run for development).

 The /webinfo endpoint is suitable for mobile browser based consumption.